Nathaniel Spock - Mar 26 2021

 Make sure that your body is getting all the necessary macro and micronutrients for optimal gut health:

-- Natural Fiber Supplements : taking natural fiber such as psyllium husk can help remove blockages in your lower digestive tract and reduce the occurence of constipation.
+- Natural Fiber Supplements: taking natural fiber such as psyllium husk can help remove blockages in your lower digestive tract and reduce the occurrence of constipation.

-- Prebiotics and Probiotics : these micro bacteria are essential to a healthy gut and gi motility.
-You can find these in naturally occuring sources such as yogurt, natto, or sauerkraut.
+- Prebiotics and Probiotics: these micro bacteria are essential to a healthy gut and GI motility.
+You can find these in naturally occurring sources such as yogurt, natto, or sauerkraut.
+Prebiotics like Larch Arabinogalactan is another worth looking into supplementing with.

-- It increases the mucilage content in your digestive tract.
+- Increased mucilage content in your digestive tract.

 - It stimulates nerve endings which help neutralize excessive acidity in the gut, soothing ulcers.

-- It provides antioxidants to relieve inflammation in the body.
+- Provides antioxidants to relieve inflammation in the body.

 4. Cannabidiol (CBD) and Cannabigerol (CBG) as potential new treatments for IBS

-Here is a brief review of recent studies on the effects of CBD as a treatment for Irritable Bowel Syndrome:
+Here is a brief review of recent studies on the effects of CBD as a treatment for Irritable Bowel Syndrome.
+The first three studies will focus on the inflammatory and symptom reduction of IBS, while studies four through seven will focus on the microbiota effects of CBD and cannabinoids:

 In this study Dr. Ethan Russo explains the important role of the endocannabinoid system (ECS) for gut health.
 We learn that the Endocannabinoid System regulates GI propulsion, secretion and gut inflammation.